Simple 1D FEM in C

 // Convenience function for assembling dense matrix

-void fem_assemble_dense(fem_t* fe, double* R, double* K)
+void fem_assemble_dense(fem_t fe, double* R, densemat_t K)

 {